Heathercoraje/Async-Patterns-in-Node.js/takeaways.md

 ---

 #### Utilising Worker Threads
 Worker Threads only helps CPU intensive operations.
 There are solutions. i.e cluster API(using multiple processes) however, it sacrifices shared memory.
-Worker threads allows to have multiple threads in one process.
+Worker threads allows to have threads running in background within one process.

 [Useful read - Node.js multithreading: What are Worker threads, and why do they matter?](https://www.valentinog.com/blog/event/)